State Employees Credit Union of Maryland: Community support programs

 In 2007, SECU Maryland created a foundation to support the educational goals of its members by providing scholarships.
 The scholarships are available to any SECU MD member who is pursuing higher education and meets the qualifications.
 Annual scholarships are generally awarded to 26 recipients enrolling for two or four years of college or university programs; including trade and technical schools.

 In 2020, to overcome the on-going COVID-19 pandemic in Maryland, SECU Maryland Foundation created multiple grants and aid programs for local businesses and nonprofits as a part of COVID-19 community relief efforts.

 Other programs

 On June 19, 2013, SECU Maryland Foundation-sponsored TU Arena, named SECU Arena at the time, a 5,200-seat multi-purpose sports complex, was inaugurated on the Towson University campus.
 It eventually replaced Towson Center.
 It hosts the men's and women's basketball teams, as well as the respective volleyball and gymnastics teams.
 In October 2023, SECU's naming rights to the arena expired, and the arena was renamed to TU Arena.
+SECU returned as the arena's naming rights sponsor in 2025 under a seven-year deal.

 On September 16, 2022, the University of Maryland announced that Maryland Stadium would be renamed SECU Stadium as part of a 10-year deal between the credit union and the university.
 The deal is worth $11 million and includes $2.5 million for athletic facility improvements.